Paramboia/pokemon-fusion/app/api/generate/README.md

 The system attempts to generate a fusion using the following sequence:

+1. **Primary Flow**:
-1. Replicate Blend to create an initial fusion image (if `USE_REPLICATE_BLEND` is enabled)
+   - Replicate Blend creates the initial fusion image (img_1)
+   - This image is stored in the /public/pending_enhancement_output folder
-2. GPT Image Enhancement to refine the image (if `USE_GPT_VISION_ENHANCEMENT` is enabled)
+   - GPT Image Enhancement uses this locally stored image to enhance it, generating a new image (img_2)
-3. Stable Diffusion 3.5 as a fallback if the above methods fail (if `USE_STABLE_DIFFUSION` is enabled)
+   - The enhanced image (img_2) is shown to the user
+   - The intermediate image (img_1) is deleted from /public/pending_enhancement_output folder

+2. **Fallback Flow**:
+   - If Replicate Blend fails, or if it works but GPT enhancement fails, try Stable Diffusion 3.5
-If all methods fail, the system falls back to using one of the original Pokémon images (Simple Method).
+   - If Stable Diffusion 3.5 fails, use the Simple Method (one of the original Pokémon images)

 ## Model Approaches